sanskrit/raw_etexts_english/blogs/manasataramgini/2018-02-03_our-auto-discovery-of-the-mobius-and-mertens-sequences.md

 +++
-title = "Our auto-discovery of the Möbius and Mertensxa0sequences"
+title = "Our auto-discovery of the Möbius and Mertens sequences"

 +++
 Recently, we were explaining to our friend the Möbius and the Mertens